 MacDonald urged caution on ways in which we use the results of standardized tests, as he believes that assessments should ideally be authentic since students themselves are not standardized; however, he did express concern about the recent British Columbia FSA results which indicate a sizable group of Grade 7 boys are not meeting minimal expectations in reading comprehension.
 He recommended that his audience consider how they might help these boys - and other non-traditional learners - read better; in MacDonald's view, active inquiry that is visually engaging is essential for students who think more in pictures than in words.

+School principals have the power to tip the scale for boys from risk to resilience...

 He also alerted principals to their power to tip the scale for boys from risk to resilience and on to long-term success.
 In a country where teachers rarely mount the podium to challenge the status quo, MacDonald is refreshingly authentic and astute.
-Let's hope that his ideas inspire inquiry that leads to action so that boys and girls too - who struggle at school may become more fully engaged and successful learners in our Canadian schools.
+Let's hope that his ideas inspire inquiry that leads to action so that boys - and girls too - who struggle at school may become more fully engaged and successful learners in our Canadian schools.